-ADOPTION OF NEW AND REVISED STANDARDS - On 1 January 2020, the Group has adopted all the new and revised SFRS(I)s that are relevant to its operations and effective from that date.
+ADOPTION OF NEW AND REVISED STANDARDS - On 1 January 2021, the Group has adopted all the new and revised SFRS(I)s that are relevant to its operations and effective from that date.
 The adoption of these new/revised SFRS(I)s does not result in changes to the Group's accounting policies and has no material effect on the amounts reported for the current or prior years except as discussed below.

-Impact of the initial application of COVID-19-Related Rent Concessions amendment to SFRS(I) 16
+COVID-19-Related Rent Concessions beyond 30 June 2021 - Amendment to SFRS(I) 16

-In May 2020, the Accounting Standards Council issued COVID-19-Related Rent Concessions (Amendment to SFRS(I) 16) that provides practical relief to lessees in accounting for rent concessions occurring as a direct consequence of COVID-19, by introducing a practical expedient to SFRS(I) 16.
-The practical expedient permits a lessee to elect not to assess whether a COVID-19-related rent concession is a lease modification.
-A lessee that makes this election shall account for any change in lease payments resulting from the COVID-19-related rent concession the same way it would account for the change applying SFRS(I) 16 if the change were not a lease modification.
-The amendment is effective for annual periods beginning on or after 1 June 2020, with early application permitted.
+The Group has early adopted during the year ended 31 December 2020 the COVID-19-Related Rent Concessions (Amendment to SFRS(I) 16) that provided practical relief to lessees in accounting for rent concessions occurring as a direct consequence of COVID-19, by introducing a practical expedient to SFRS(I) 16.
+This practical expedient was available to rent concessions for which any reduction in lease payments affected payments originally due on or before 30 June 2021.
+In March 2021, Accounting Standards Council ("ASC") issued COVID-19-Related Rent Concessions beyond 30 June 2021 (Amendment to SFRS(I) 16) that extends the practical expedient to apply to reduction in lease payments originally due on or before 30 June 2022.